Sustaining French Cuisine in Neighborhood Tokyo

 “It’s not like Roppongi or Azabu,” Mr. Kaneko explained.
-“In that kind of place there are people who don’t care about money.
+“In that kind of place, there are people who don’t care about money.
 There are people who will think the more expensive the better.
 But those types come out here.
 The people who come here are more practical and serious.”

 “It’s really amazing,” Mrs. Kaneko said.
 “You might ask how we can do it without raising prices, but we have to manage it somehow.
-If you even raise a price by ten yen, there will be a riot.”
+If you even raise the price by ten yen, there will be a riot.”

 “It’s tough,” Mrs. Kaneko said.
 “Another strange thing is that the shipping fees have also gone up.
 We are always having things sent from many different places, and the shipping fee has gone up like crazy.
 Wine, ingredients, everything has gone up.
 With vegetables its really terrible, especially now, but I don’t want to reduce the size of salads.”

-We asked about future plans, for instance expansion….
+We asked about future plans, for instance, expansion….

 “Expansion!
 No way!
 That would be more work.
 How should I put it—I would just be burdening myself.
 We are already doing as much as we can,” Mr. Kaneko replied.

 “No, no.” Mrs. Kaneko piled on.
 “It will be sixteen years here next here.
-After a while it would be nice to have weekends.
+After a while, it would be nice to have weekends.
 We are thinking about that.
 But we have to cover the salaries of the employees, take in that amount, so I wonder if we can rest all that much.
 Oh, and it seems that slowly customers are coming in less and less, then we also have to think what we will do about that.
 So, now that’s what we two are thinking about.
 The life the two of us have now is not really a life for human beings.
-We spend almost 100 percent of the time in the shop.
+We spend almost 100 percent of our time in the shop.
 We have no time for ourselves.”
 Mr. Kaneko ended our discussion with all these thoughts.

 A lack of successors, hard work, rising prices, aging in an aging society….
 The problems are heavy, even for a restaurant that has prospered over the years.
 In the food and beverage industry, we can glimpse many of the problems becoming evident throughout Japanese society.
-Still in this this tough environment, Bistro Sans Le Sou is a lovely, lively restaurant that is still able to train a new generation of French restaurant chefs in Tokyo (James Farrer, March 23, 2018).
+Still in this tough environment, Bistro Sans Le Sou is a lovely, lively restaurant that is still able to train a new generation of French restaurant chefs in Tokyo (James Farrer, March 23, 2018).